Learn About Jim Spanarkel

 Jim Spanarkel showed great foresight in preparing for his life after basketball while still a pro player.
 In interviews, he has cited persistence as a vital characteristic of successful athletes and business people alike.
 This, indeed, is one of the personal characteristics that financial services firms seek when recruiting former athletes.

-Meanwhile, Spanarkel's ability to maintain dual careers as financial advisor and basketball announcer speaks to an incredible work ethic on his part, as well as to the benefits of working as part of a team of financial advisors.
+Meanwhile, Spanarkel's ability to maintain dual careers as a financial advisor and basketball announcer speaks to an incredible work ethic on his part, as well as to the benefits of working as part of a team of financial advisors.
 His frequent absences due to announcing commitments would not be sustainable for a lone practitioner.